CBD is improving health and driving the cannabis industry. Know more about its health benefits and opportunities for CBD-based companies.

 This is especially true for pediatric and geriatric patients who need the medicinal benefits cannabis provides without the high sought by recreational consumers.

 In Canada, seniors are the fastest-growing demographic in medical cannabis.
-Multiple studies show that cannabis can reduce reliance on certain medications which have negative side effects, contradictions and the potential for addictions.
+Multiple studies show that cannabis can reduce reliance on certain medications that have negative side effects, contradictions and the potential for addictions.
 For many of the common diseases and ailments afflicting seniors and children, CBD oils and edibles are a safe alternative to treating symptoms.

 Wide market of opportunity for CBD-based companies